Modeling collective behaviors: A moment-based approach: Introduction

-Partial results in this work have previously been reported in the conference paper \cite{zhang2018CDCmodeling}. \footnote{ The current paper includes many additional and improved results, e.g., leader-follower models, convergence analysis, improved optimization formulations, and a 2D pedestrian crowd dynamics example. } The outline of this article is as follows.
+Partial results in this work have previously been reported in the conference paper \cite{zhang2018CDCmodeling}.
+The outline of this article is as follows.
 In Section~\ref{sec:background} we introduce background material on the moment problem and on the logarithmic norm.
-Section~\ref{sec:moment_rep} introduces the main methodology for modeling multi-agent systems based on moments and also derive bounds for the error in the moment trajectories.
-Section~\ref{sec:Convergence} analyzes the convergence of the obtained moments dynamics for certain systems and Section~\ref{sec:alg} discusses optimization problems for obtaining the reduced order models and the reconstruction of a distribution from the moments.
+Section~\ref{sec:moment_rep} presents the main methodology for modeling multi-agent systems based on moments.
+Section~\ref{sec:Convergence} analyzes the convergence of the obtained moment dynamics for certain systems and Section~\ref{sec:alg} discusses optimization problems, both for obtaining the reduced order models and for the reconstruction of a distribution from the moments.
 Section~\ref{sec:example} presents numerical examples and finally the conclusions are given in Section~\ref{sec:conclusion}.